 The EB1 will now respond to Accessory Programming at the address you just programmed.

-You will not need to install the shunt again to program CVs when using PROGRAM ACCESSORIES mode on an NCE system.
+You will not need to press the SETUP again to program CVs when using PROGRAM ACCESSORIES ON THE MAIN mode on an NCE system.

 Fine Tuning the EB1

 CV129 - Adjustment of short circuit response time (if necessary):